 E) TWITTER: Twitter may be the hot online social media application right now, but that’s not enough of a marketing reason to use it.
 However, your customers may very well be using Twitter to talk about you today.
 So, hot or not, Twitter is worth listening to.
 You’ll be fairly amazed at what you find and at how easy it is to keep abreast of conversations that matter to you.

 There are plenty more chocolates in that delectable box of social media channels.
-Strategically speaking, the main point to recognize is that all you do in social marketing should evolve around a blog, if you are inclined to leverage your impact for marketing purposes.
+Strategically speaking, the main point to recognize is that all you do in social marketing should revolve around a blog, if you are inclined to leverage your impact for marketing purposes.
 But if the notion of a strategic approach to social media participation seems to lessen the appeal of trying all those chocolates, then “The Un-Social Media Strategy” is right for you.
 Enjoy!

 Avid hiker, bicyclist, motorcyclist, long-time seasoned advertising pro and taste-tester of too much organic dark chocolate.
 Founder of Skyworks Marketing, Nonprofit Fire and Founder/Producer of local cable TV series Our Ventura TV.
 One career highlight was working on a small team that built a business from nothing to over $100 Million in 3 years.